Guidebook Updates for ‘Rick Steves Great Britain’

 Cotswolds

-- Acacia B&B, in Moreton-in-Marsh, is closing at the end of 2024, as its lovely owners are retiring.
+- Acacia B&B, in Moreton-in-Marsh, has closed upon the retirement of its lovely owners.

 - Go Costwolds minibus tours has new contact information: +44 1789 224 492; [email protected].
 A new tour, Secret Cotswolds, takes visitors to sights beyond overtouristed locations such as Bibury and Bourton-on-the-Water.